syncfusion-content/maui-docs/MAUI/Autocomplete/Header-and-Footer.md

 ## Footer Content

-We can provide Footer Content at the bottom of the Autocomplete's dropdown. [`DropDownFooterView`] property is used to set the content of the footer.The height of the Header in the [`SfAutocomplete`] can be adjusted by the property [`DropDownFooterViewHeight`].
+We can provide Footer Content at the bottom of the Autocomplete's dropdown. [`DropDownFooterView`] property is used to set the content of the footer.The height of the Footer in the [`SfAutocomplete`] can be adjusted by the property [`DropDownFooterViewHeight`].

 The following code example illustrate how to set Footer content in [`SfAutocomplete`].